Skip to content

 contract:

-enforced: true # dbt will fail the run if column types don't match
+enforced: true # dbt fails the run if column types don't match

 columns: